The Warrior-Monks of the Crusades

 The Origins of the Templar Warrior Code

 The Templar Order was founded around 1119 AD, in the aftermath of the First Crusade, by the French knight Hugues de Payens and eight companions.
 Their initial mission was to protect Christian pilgrims traveling from the coast to Jerusalem.
 King Baldwin II of Jerusalem granted them quarters on the Temple Mount, from which they took their name.
 What began as a small, voluntary guard soon evolved into something unprecedented: a religious order authorized to bear arms.
 The catalyst for this transformation was the endorsement of the influential Cistercian abbot Bernard of Clairvaux, who wrote a rule for the Templars and championed their cause in his treatise In Praise of the New Knighthood.
+Without Bernard's theological backing, the idea of monk-knights might have been rejected as an abomination.
+His authority gave the Templars legitimacy and attracted the attention of powerful patrons across Europe.

 In 1129, the Council of Troyes formally recognized the Templars and approved their Latin Rule, a document of 72 articles that laid down the spiritual and behavioral expectations for every brother.
 This rule was heavily influenced by the Rule of St. Benedict, which governed the daily rhythm of prayer, work, and communal life in monasteries.
 The Templars adapted this framework to include military duties, creating a code that simultaneously demanded religious discipline and martial readiness.
 The rule required knights to take vows of poverty, chastity, and obedience, but also prescribed strict guidelines for combat, including prohibitions against retreating from battle unless outnumbered.
+The rule was later expanded with additional statutes—the Retraits and the Esgarts—that covered specific offenses and their punishments.
+These additions reflected the order's growing experience in the field and the need to address practical situations that the original rule had not anticipated.

 Bernard of Clairvaux's Endorsement